1945 Ohio Athletic Conference football season: Oberlin

 The 1945 Oberlin Yeomen football team represented Oberlin College.
-In their 16th season under head coach Lysle Butler, the Yeomen compiled a perfect 8–0 record (3–0 against OAC opponent), won the OAC championship, shut out four of eight opponents, and outscored all opponents by a total of 231 to 40.
+In their 16th season under head coach Lysle K. Butler, the Yeomen compiled a perfect 8–0 record (3–0 against OAC opponent), won the OAC championship, shut out four of eight opponents, and outscored all opponents by a total of 231 to 40.

 Capital

 The 1945 Capital Crusaders football team represented Capital University of Columbus, Ohio.
 Led by head coach Bill Bernlohr, the Crusaders compiled a 5–1 record (5–1 against OAC opponents), finished in second place in the OAC, shut out four of six opponents, and outscored opponents by a total of 158 to 27.